keithalewis/math/perceptron.md

 in the department of psychiatry and neuropsychiatricietry, respectively, at the University of Chicago.
 Their abstract starts with:

 > Because of the "all-or-none" character of nervous activity, neural events and the relations among them can be treated by means of propositional logic.

-It is difficult to imagine the tenor of 1943 in the middle of WW II.
+It is difficult to imagine the tenor of 1943 in the middle of WW II where mathematical logic would hold such sway.

 > Many years ago one of us, by considerations impertinent to this argument, was led to conceive of the response of any neuron as factually equivalent to a proposition which proposed its adequate stimulus.
 He therefore attempted to record the behavior of complicated nets in the notation of the symbolic logic of propositions.

 > To present the theory, the most appropriate symbolism is that of Language II of R. Carnap (1938), augmented with various notations